 Reflective practice is something we are all taught to do as part of our initial teacher training, but as practice develops, we often forget about the fundamental value of reflection.
 This article explores some of the key aspects of reflection, looking at models and methods of reflection to enhance personal development.

-The Teaching Standards state teachers make the education of their pupils their first concern, and are accountable for achieving the highest possible standards in work and conduct.
+The Teaching Standards state teachers make the education of their learners their first concern, and are accountable for achieving the highest possible standards in work and conduct.

 Reflection can be defined as a process of self-evaluation in which teachers regularly engage in to improve their practice (Shandomo, 2010).
 Gibbs (1988) ideas of "structured debriefing" to support teaching and learning are key when considering the time given to undertake reflection.